-She was a very bright & talented worker, with a very good head on her shoulders, but I felt she was holding herself back by not taking enough chances & not nearly reaching her potential.
+She was a very bright & talented worker, a CitiPhone rep, with an excellent head on her shoulders, but I felt she was holding herself back by not taking enough chances & as such, not nearly approaching her potential.

-I brought her into my office to discuss her getting her securities licenses (Series 6, 7, etc.) by going after some new positions that recently opened up at the Citi site here in San Antonio.
+I brought this young lady into my office to discuss her getting her securities licenses (Series 6, 7, etc.) by going after some new positions that recently opened up at the Citi site here in San Antonio.

 She initially hemmed & hawed.